AlphaZetta/smileycreations15.github.io/blog/web-development/PWA/pwa-guide-1.md

   // TODO: Insert code to update UI to inform the user that they can install the app here.
 }
 window.installPWA = function(){
-  // TODO: Trigger window.installPWA() when user selects to install the apps deferredPrompt.prompt()
+  // TODO: Trigger window.installPWA() when user selects to install the app.
+  // TODO: Insert code to remove the install app button. deferredPrompt.prompt()
 }
 ```